-Freddie's Pad shows WHEN and WHERE something is happening on your microcontroller.Designed by stevengordon_ca, Ships from United States of America
+Freddie's Pad shows WHEN and WHERE something is happening on your microcontroller.Designed by stevengordon_ca in United States of America

 . . .
 Introduction Freddie's Pad is an In-Line and Extended-Size Shield designed to enhance most Arduino platforms.
 Arduino control boards allow accessory boards called "shields" to be installed.
 S...Read More…